sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 ## 🔍 Key Questions

 **Part 1: Descriptive statistics**
-- In what months are different fruits, herbs, and vegetables in season in Spain?
+- Produce Seasonality in Spain
 - What fresh ingredients are most common in HelloFresh Spain’s vegetarian recipes?

 **Part 2: Exploring new possibilities for more local, plant-forward menus**